Operation Crossbow (film): Plot

-Curtis and Phil Bradley infiltrate the underground rocket factory.
+Curtis and Phil Bradley, now impersonating a Dr Engel, infiltrate the underground rocket factory.
 Bradley is assigned as a porter/cleaner while his papers are checked.
 Curtis joins the heart of the project, assigned to fix the vibration that is delaying the V-2's development.
 V-1 flying bombs are shown being launched from their 'ski' ramps and falling on London, while others are destroyed by anti-aircraft fire, after defensive guns are moved forward to the Kent coast.
 The more devastating V-2 attacks begin.
 Launched from undetectable mobile platforms, the only way to fight them is to destroy the factory.
 The agents learn that the Royal Air Force is mounting a night-time bombing raid, but the launch doors covering the large A9/A10 "New York rocket" must be opened so that the light provides a visible target.
 Bradley tries to discover which powerhouse switch opens the doors.

 Bamford arrives and reviews the photos of the engineering staff, searching for a familiar face.
 He recognises no-one, and orders all employee records to be checked.
 The face of the man Curtis is impersonating does not match that taken at the factory, and Bamford realises Curtis is a spy.
 He sounds the alarm just as the agents are heading for the powerhouse.
 Bradley is captured, but Curtis, who does not know which switch to pull, makes his way inside, sealing himself in, while holding the staff hostage.

 Bamford demands that Curtis surrender, using Bradley as his bargaining chip.
 As the air raid sirens sound, Bradley lunges for the microphone and tells Curtis which switch to pull, and is shot by Bamford.
 The powerhouse workers attack Curtis, but he shoots them.
 One shoots Curtis as he pulls the lever, opening the launch doors.
 The Germans try to launch the rocket but, as it lifts off, bombs explode, obliterating the facility.

 In a final scene, Churchill congratulates Sandys, who observes that the names of the agents will never be known.
-Churchill adds that, without the RAF’s courageous raid on Peenemünde, London would have been devastated.
+Churchill adds that, without the RAF's courageous raid on Peenemünde, London would have been devastated.
 He makes Sandys Minister of Works and speaks of rebuilding London.